mebobby2/seven_concurrency_models/README.md

 The go macro’s inversion of control magic means that ClojureScript can bring the appearance of multiple threads to client-side programming even in the absence of true multithreading.
 This is a form of cooperative multitasking—one task won’t preemptively interrupt another.

+## CSP vs Actors
+Most of the differences between actors and CSP result from the differing focus of the communities that have developed around them.
+The actor community has concentrated on fault tolerance and distribution, and the CSP community on efficiency and expressiveness.
+Choosing between them, therefore, is largely a question of deciding which of these aspects is most important to you.

 # Language Notes
 ## Java
 ### Anonymous Inner Class in Java